NISSAN CANADA DATA INCIDENT CLASS ACTION

 2. Why is there a Settlement?

 The Parties have negotiated a settlement of the Class Actions (the "Settlement") to avoid the cost and risk of further litigation, including potential trials, and to provide settlement class members with reasonable compensation in exchange for releasing Nissan from any potential liability.
-The proposed Settlement does not mean that Nissan did anything wrong, and the courts did not decide which Party was right.
+The Settlement does not mean that Nissan did anything wrong, and the courts did not decide which Party was right.

 The Settlement Agreement, along with its schedules, describe in greater detail the rights and obligations of all the parties and is available here.